trezzuri/erpnext-docs/docs/en/setting-up/articles/setting-workflows-on-masters.md

-In ERPNext, these masters are non-submittable.
+In SOMA, these masters are non-submittable.
 Hence, even on rejection, sometimes, they are still active and you can use them in transactions.
 In this article, we have taken the example of the Item master.
 We will set a simple workflow on Item and make it active only when it has been approved.
 To do so, follow the below steps: